Java interview questions.

 2. Unchecked exception.

-Checked exception is catched at the compile time while unchecked exception is checked at run time.
+is catched at the compile time while unchecked exception is checked at

 2. Unchecked exception.